-The Company's Stock Incentive Plan provides for the granting of stock options and restricted stock units to executive officers, other key employees and non-management directors.
-Restricted stock unit awards may be based on performance (performance-based) or on service over a requisite time period (time-based).
-RSU equity awards represent the contingent right to receive one share of the Company's common stock per RSU if the vesting conditions and/or performance criteria are satisfied.
-The RSUs have no voting rights until vested.
+The Company's Stock Incentive Plan provides for the granting of equity awards, such as performance stock units (PSUs) and restricted stock units (RSUs), to executive officers, other key employees and non-management directors.
+PSUs are earned by achieving key performance criteria and RSUs are earned through continued employment with the Company over a requisite time period.
+Each stock unit represents the contingent right to receive one share of the Company's common stock if the performance criteria and/or vesting conditions are satisfied.
+The stock units have no dividend or voting rights until vested.